 4th page bike terminology

-GPS works in Vietnam, please check with your dealer about necessary software and/or updates.
+GPS works in Vietnam, please check with your dealer about the necessary software and/or updates.
 In fact, navigation is one of the most important things for self-guided motorbike tours.
-Luckily, broadband Internet connection is available almost everywhere and you can find a public Internet cafe easily.
-Surprisingly, the cost for using broadband Internet is quite cheap (1$US = 4-5 hours).
+Luckily, a broadband Internet connection is available almost everywhere and you can find a public Internet cafe easily.
+Surprisingly, the cost of using broadband Internet is quite cheap (1$US = 4-5 hours).
 Moreover, many hotels offer free Wifi.
-Electricity is also available nationwide, however there can be a shortage in summer and power-cut is common between May and August (luckily, not normally at night!).
+Electricity is also available nationwide, however, there can be a shortage in summer and power-cut is common between May and August (luckily, not normally at night!).

 This is another very important thing for planning self-guided motorbike tours.

 We don’t require any sort of license to book a trip but it’s more about insurance.
-Most of insurance companies don’t provide a policy that covers a motorbike tour accident if you don’t have a Vietnamese driving license.
+Most insurance companies don’t provide a policy that covers a motorbike tour accident if you don’t have a Vietnamese driving license.
 Sadly, it’s impossible to get a Vietnamese license with a tourist visa.
-You need a business visa of at least three months, a work permit, a sponsor company and a valid passport.
-All these documents should be translated into Vietnamese at a notary office and a license will be issued after 7 or 10 days.
+You need a business visa of at least three months, a work permit, a sponsor company, and a valid passport.
+All these documents should be translated into Vietnamese at a notary office.
+Then, a Vietnamese license is available after 7 or 10 days.
 It’s just too complicated and time-consuming.
 With just a normal personal medical insurance you will still be covered about 19 hours a day when not riding because we only ride about 5 hours a day on average.
-Some companies like CHI Insurance, World Nomads and Allianz didn’t require a local driving license and covered larger displacements.
+Some companies like CHI Insurance, World Nomads, and Allianz didn’t require a local driving license and covered larger displacements.

 Road Rules For Self-Guided Motorbike Tours Of Vietnam

 The traffic looks very crazy at first, but it’s not that bad.
-It’s like a river and when you are in it you have to flow.
-First rule is no rules.
+It’s like a river and when you are in it, you have to flow.
+The first rule is no rules.

 Types of guided motorcycle tour packages in Vietnam